Kanban-Zai/kanban-zai-version-1.0/README.md

     Kanban-Zai, black, white, red, blue, yellow, green, amber.

-General requirements for naming in Kanban-Zai
+General requirements for naming in Kanban-Zai:

-Name collision are not allowed.
-Names are granted on a first come first served basis as determined by the
+* Name collisions are not allowed.
-creation timestamp of the kanban-zai.yaml files of the relevant extensions or modules.
+* Names are granted on a first come first served basis as determined by the  creation timestamp of the kanban-zai.yaml files of the relevant extensions or modules.

 #### PERSONAL RECOMMENDATIONS